statebacked/client-js/README.md

   }
 });

+// create a new machine instance or get its current state if it already exists
+// your machine's allowWrite authorizer will determine whether the request with
+// the given authorization claims (in this case of anonymous access, just a session ID)
+// will be allowed to create an instance with this name and initial context.

+const { state, publicContext, tags, done } = await client.machineInstances.getOrCreate(
+  "user-onboarding", // machine name sessionId, // machine instance name
+  () => ({
+    context: {
+      your: "optional initial context",
+    }
+  })
+);

 // we can send an event to the `user-onboarding` machine instance
 // for our current sesion and use the updated machine state and any
 // public context.
 The event will only be accepted if your